 Have you ever heard white noise or faint static coming from speakers or headphones?
 Once you start playing music loudly enough, you don't notice the faint hissing noise anymore.
 In relation to cameras, this is called the Signal to Noise Ratio.
 Basically, you need to capture enough light to cover up that faint noise generated by the camera's electronics.
 Older cameras have more 'white noise' than newer ones, meaning you need to capture even more light to cover it up.
 This is the reason why photos taken in low light are grainy!
 The faint signal (light) is not strong enough to overpower the camera's ever-present noise.
+As you increase the ISO, that noise is also amplified, along with the light captured.
+This makes it even more prevalent.
 However, if you put the camera on a tripod and use a longer shutter speed, you can capture enough light to create a clean image, without grain.

 Some newer camera sensors are ISO Invariant.
 This means you can shoot at any ISO and brighten the Exposure in Post-Processing without any quality loss.
 However, most cameras on the market are ISO Variant.
 On an ISO Variant Sensor, brightening the exposure in Post-Processing could ruin the image quality.
 That's why it's generally recommended to use the proper ISO in-camera.
 Keep in mind, you need to shoot in RAW for this to work properly.

 It's important to understand that you will start to lose dynamic range at high ISO's.
 The specific ISO will depend entirely on your camera's sensor.
 For example, the Canon 5D Mark II starts to lose dynamic range above ISO 1600.
-Therefore, there's no reason to ever shoot above ISO 1600 on a Canon 5D Mark II, you are only going to lose dynamic range.
+In essence, it becomes ISO Invariant at this point.
+Therefore, there's no reason to ever shoot above ISO 1600 on a Canon 5D Mark II, you are only going to lose dynamic range in your highlights.
 You would be better off increasing the Exposure as needed in Lightroom or Camera RAW.
 Look at Figure 2 on this webpage for more information.